ltrgoddard/thesis/temp.markdown

-true, and was pointed out at the beginning of this discussion, that the text is included in a book titled *Poems*, a status afforded to none of Prynne’s other prose works except the fictional ‘*Plant Time Manifold* Transcripts’ which follow *Wound Response*.
+true, and was pointed out at the beginning of this discussion, that the text is included in a book titled *Poems*, a status afforded to none of Prynne’s other prose works except the fictional ‘*Plant Time Manifold* Transcripts’ which follows *Wound Response*.
 On the other hand, it would be premature to assume, as Chaganti seems to, that the simple fact of being published in this book makes ‘A Note on Metal’ a ‘prose poem’—taken to its logical extreme, this line of reasoning would assign